backend-development/backend-development-textbook/source/asset_pipeline.md

 Each bar is one resource being retrieved via HTTP, the x-axis is a common timeline for all.
 The most striking result you can read from this graph: the backend is only responsible for 5% of the time in this example!
-95% of time are spent loading and parsing javascript and css files and loading and displaying images!
+95% of time is spent loading and parsing javascript and css files and loading and displaying images!

 This graph was later integrated into the built in developer tools